What you’ll learn:

 Is clean eating more expensive?

 While some whole foods can be pricier, clean eating doesn’t have to break the bank.
-Buy seasonal produce and consider frozen fruits and vegetables which are often more affordable and just as nutritious.
+Buy seasonal produce and consider frozen fruits and vegetables, which are often more affordable and just as nutritious.
 Bulk buying and home cooking can also help reduce costs compared to processed convenience foods.
+For more strategies on maintaining a healthy diet without overspending, check out our tips for eating healthy on a budget.

 How can I stay motivated on my clean eating journey?